All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 On our "sister's southern road trip" my sister and I drove north-east, close to the shore line as possible, going through Charleston and eventually making our way to Myrtle Beach where we spent a nice relaxing day at the beach.
-I love taking silhouette dancing-jumping pictures, so we took a bunch of photos outside of Charleston, but we were getting eaten' alive!
-So we hopped back in the car, grabbed a coffee and kept on driving!
+I love taking silhouette dancing-jumping pictures, so we took a bunch of photos during this trip.

 Jennifer Kaye xoxo